gdw-workshop/2023_GDW_Workshop/exercises/software_installation_exercise.md

 <br><br><br><br> <br><br><br><br> <br><br><br><br> <br><br><br><br>

 One issue is that the file jellyfish-macosx is not in your [PATH](https://www.digitalocean.com/community/tutorials/how-to-view-and-update-the-linux-path-environment-variable).
 The jellyfish-macosx file is in your home directory, which is not in your PATH.
-Let's confirm this by using the which command again:
+Let's confirm this by using the which command:

 ```
 # is jellyfish-macosx in your PATH?